aa-maruf/Markdown-Language/README.md

 # 🖐️ Hellooo!

-> ###  This repl is for describing [markdown language](https://replit.com/@MARUF41/Replit-101-1#.tutorial"Replit Link") here.
+> ###  This repl is for describing [markdown language](https://replit.com/@MARUF41/Replit-101-1#.tutorial "Replit Link") .
 All the information on markdown language that I know are explained in the markdown tutorial file (inside \.tutorial folder).
 >
-###I have written this document using markdown language.
-[This is my code link] (https://replit.com/@MARUF41/Replit-101-1#.tutorial"Replit Link").
+### I have written this document using markdown language.
+[This is my code link](https://replit.com/@MARUF41/Replit-101-1#.tutorial "Replit Link").

 ### I used replit as code editor.
 In replit,  we can create \.tutorial folder to store tutorials like documents, videos, images & drawing.